Next2D/framework-template/template/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.
+Launches the test runner.

+### `npm run build -- --env=prd`

+Builds the app for the environment specified by env=***.
+The build will be minified and optimized for the best performance.